udexon/LesNomadesMobile/README.md

 The answer is a cooking class party &mdash;

-- a chef recruits 5 apprentice; each apprentice gets 5 friends; - each friend pays USD 10 up front for the party; - chef leads students to buy materials using the funds collected from friends;- chef and students cook for friends; - extra materials are cooked, packed and sold; - profits are paid back to cook, students and friends.
+- a chef recruits 5 apprentice; each apprentice gets 5 friends;
+- each friend pays USD 10 up front for the party;
+- chef leads students to buy materials using the funds collected from friends;
+- chef and students cook for friends;
+- extra materials are cooked, packed and sold;
+- profits are paid back to cook, students and friends.

-This one simple paragraph covers a classic investment life cycle worthy of an MBA class: everything from investment (funds from friends) to dividends (profits paid pack) within a few days, as well as sharing knowledge (cooking, marketing, management etc.) and contacts (friends of friends).
+This one simple paragraph above covers a classic investment life cycle worthy of an MBA class:
+- _everything from investment (funds from friends) to dividends (profits paid pack) within a few days, as well as sharing knowledge (cooking, marketing, management etc.) and contacts (friends of friends)._

 3) How does the cooking class party (CCP) relate to Wework?